 - Mentally it’s possible to break records.
 Once you understand that, you can do it.

-- Positive thinking can be contagious.
-Being surrounded by winners helps you develop into a winner.
+- Being surrounded by winners helps you develop into a winner.

 - The most important things I developed through bodybuilding were my personality, confidence and character.